Daphne erosiloba

 Daphne erosiloba is a shrub, of the family Thymelaeaceae.
-It is native to China, specifically Western Sichuan.
+It is endemic to China, specifically western Sichuan.

 Description

 The shrub is deciduous, and grows from 0.5 to 1.0 meters tall.
 Its branches are slender and dense, but do not bear fruit.
-It is often found in sunny herbaceous slopes at around 3200–3800 meters in altitude.
+It is often found in sunny herbaceous slopes at around 3,200–3,800 meters in altitude.